bhazuka/hello-world/README.md

 # hello-world
-Hello world repo used by guides.github.com
+## Hello world repo used by guides.github.com
+- Make some edits to the readme
+- Try some more